dpbac/evanescence_and_within_temptation_in_Python/README.md

 ### Using scripts

-[webscraping_lyrics.py](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/webscraping_lyrics.py) is the script of the code presented in [`Notebook 1`](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/notebook_01_webscraping_Evanescence_Within_Temptation.ipynb) for songteksten.net.
+Script [webscraping_lyrics.py](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/webscraping_lyrics.py) contains the code explained in [`Notebook 1`](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/notebook_01_webscraping_Evanescence_Within_Temptation.ipynb) to retrieve lyrics of Evanescence or Within Temptation from songteksten.net.

 #### Use:

-In the directory where webscraping_lyrics.py is located type the following command depending on which lyrics you need to retrieve:
+Got to the folder where `webscraping_lyrics.py` is located and type the following command depending on which lyrics you need to retrieve:

 - to retrieve lyrics from evanescence: `python webscraping_lyrics.py -e`
 - to retrieve lyrics from evanescence: `python webscraping_lyrics.py -w`